KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/creating-and-distributing-a-new-komodo-smart-chain.md

 To receive the security of the dPoW consensus mechanism, the entrepreneur simply needs to have the elected notary nodes add the `ENTREPENEUR’S COIN` to their internal list of coins to notarize.
 This will empower the entrepreneur’s product with the same verifiable and decentralized security of the Komodo parent chain.

 The process of adding a new notarization service can be executed by the notary nodes with just a simple command.
-While we are at this early stage of development, this sign-up process for new dICO products is not yet automated.
+While we are at this early stage of development, this sign-up process for new IDO products is not yet automated.
 In the future, we intend to automate as much of this process as possible.

 There is a fee for receiving notarization services.
 This helps to cover the business costs associated with notarization (recall that all notarizations are financial transactions, by nature).

 Entrepreneurs are thus able to use the Smart Chain’s native dPoW consensus mechanism to notarize to the Komodo main chain to create a secure backup of the coin’s history.
 Even in the event of an attack at this early state of existence the entrepreneur can rest assured that their product will survive, so long as one copy of the blockchain’s history exists.

-Everything is set on the backend for the entrepreneur, and they are now fully prepared to begin the dICO process.
+Everything is set on the backend for the entrepreneur, and they are now fully prepared to begin the IDO process.
 Naturally, we understand that for many potential entrepreneurs in the Komodo ecosystem, this process is unfamiliar territory.
 We encourage interested entrepreneurs to reach out to our team for guidance during development.

 ## The Distribution of Coins